Neradoc/circuitpython-sample-scripts/serial/README.md

 Since Circuitpython 7, it is possible to enable a second serial channel (some chips might be limited) for binary communication without limitations and without losing the REPL, so you can still see debug prints and errors.

 Using the data serial channel requires copying the `boot.py` file.
+The file requires a reset to be active after it's created the first time (it runs whe the board boots).

 - [`boot.py`](boot.py)

 ## The Serial Ports

-The serial ports of your boards are available on your computer, depending on the operating system, `COM*` on Windows, `/dev/tty.usbmodem*` on MacOS, `/dev/ttyACM0` on linux.
+The serial ports of your boards are available on your computer, depending on the operating system, `COM*` on Windows, `/dev/tty.usbmodem*` on MacOS, `/dev/ttyACM0*` on linux.

 To help find the serial ports (REPL or data) on the host side, the `find_serial_port.py` script lists the ports per board and per type (if present).
 It requires the `adafruit_board_toolkit` module.
 ```